Ontario Health Sector: 2019 updated assessment of Ontario health spending

 [6] See page 2 of the Ontario Long-Term Care Association’s 2019 Budget Submission.

-[7] Health Quality Ontario, “Hospital Overcrowding”.
+[7] Health Quality Ontario, “Hospital Overcrowding”, in Measuring Up 2018.

 [8] Health Quality Ontario, Measuring Up 2018.
 Average time spent in the emergency department for admitted patients reached a six-year high of 16 hours in 2017-18 and wait times for low-acuity discharged patients reached a six-year high of 2.4 hours in 2017-18.